macloo/python-beginners/flask/part4_forms/README.md

 Note that `StringField` and `SubmitField` were **imported** at the top of the file.
 If we needed other form fields in this form, we would need to import those.
 See a [list of all WTForms field types](WTForms-field-types.csv).

+Note that several field types (such as `RadioField` and `SelectField`) must have an option `choices=[]` specified, after the label text.
+Within the list, each choice is a pair in this format: `('string1', 'string2')`.

 WTForms also has a long list of [validators](WTForms-validators.csv) we can use.
 The `Required()` validator prevents the form from being submitted if that field is empty.
 Note that these validators must also be imported at the top of the file.

 ### Put the form in a route function